Posted on Thursday, 12th December 2013 by

 Original Medicare (Part A & B) or Medicare Advantage Part C?

-Federal retirees with FEHB coverage typically opt for the Original Medicare Plan because it is available nationwide and you can go to any doctor, specialist, or hospital that accepts Medicare.
-You may find some of the Medicare Advantage Plans under Part C less expensive than our FEHB plans.
-There are significant differences in coverage between plans and you will need to read the plan brochures carefully to compare coverage in all areas including prescription drugs, dental, deductable, copayments, and coinsurance.
+Many federal retirees with FEHB coverage typically opted for the Original Medicare Plan because it is available nationwide and you can go to any doctor, specialist, or hospital that accepts Medicare.
+Medicare Advantage (MA) Plans are often less expensive than our FEHB plans.
+However, there are significant differences in coverage between plans and you will need to read the plan brochures carefully to compare coverage in all areas including prescription drugs, dental, deductable, copayments, and coinsurance.

-If you sign up for Medicare Advantage Part C FEHB coverage isn’t necessary.
-Ann Ozuna, a retired Personnel Management Specialist, our HR Forum Host, and founder of www.TheFederalRetirementLady.com suggests; if you are considering a Medicare Advantage Plan, Part C, instead of the Original Plan, DON’T drop your FEHB, instead suspend with proof of signing up for the Medicare Advantage Plan so you can get your FEHB back the next open season if the coverage doesn’t work out.
+When signing up for Medicare Advantage Part C, FEHB coverage isn’t necessary if you opt for one of the private insurer’s plans.
+If you are considering a pirvate carrier Medicare Advantage Plan instead of the Original Medicare Plan, DON’T drop your FEHB, instead suspend with proof of signing up for the Medicare Advantage Plan so you can get your FEHB back the next open season if the coverage doesn’t work out.
 Annuitants can call OPM’s Retirement Information Office at 1-888-767-6738 to obtain a suspension form.
 Callers within the local Washington, DC calling area must call 202-606-0500.
+Before going with a private MA plan provider, review and consider the exceptional FEHB MA offerings, they provide exceptional benefits.

 Section 9 of your FEHB plan covers the different Medicare options and what costs they will waive and pay when you sign up.
 Your health plan may also offer a booklet on this subject that will help you understand the impact.